Ashkar-m/ajwa-tech/README.md

 - Admins can manage users, products, orders, and sales reports efficiently.

 ## 📫 Contact & Support
-For any queries or contributions, feel free to reach out!
+For any queries or contributions, feel free to reach out.
+Your support is achievement for me!

 Happy shopping! 🛒🚀